 All candidates for the MPhil will be examined on the basis of their thesis.
 A candidate will have appropriately experienced supervisor/s and an Advisory Committee who, in consultation with the candidate, arranges a course of supervised research designed to suit the individual requirements and interests of the candidate.
 A candidate may be required to supplement their research program by attendance at, or enrolment in, additional subjects if considered necessary by the supervisor(s).

-Duration of candidature is 18 months.
+Duration of candidature is 18 months (full-time equivalent).
 Two extensions of three months each may be allowed.
-For local students, RTS is available for a maximum of two years.
+For local students, RTS is available for a maximum of two years (full-time equivalent).

 |Core Participation Requirements:||

 All MPhil candidates are required to complete the equivalent of at least six months full-time (12 months part-time) advanced study and research at the University unless studying at an outside institution approved by the Research Higher Degrees Committee (RHDC).
 The RHDC will not approve entirely distance supervision or entirely on-line supervision for research higher degree students.

 It is University policy to take all reasonable steps to minimise the impact of disability upon academic study, and reasonable adjustments will be made to enhance a student's participation in the University's programs.
 Students who feel their disability will impact on meeting the requirements of this course are encouraged to discuss this matter with a Faculty Student Adviser and the Disability Liaison Unit.

 Research Masters degrees at the University of Melbourne seek to develop graduates who have a capacity for defining and managing a research project characterised by originality and independence.
 Their training equips them for more sustained and original work at the doctoral level or for applied research positions in a wide variety of contexts.

 The University expects its research Masters graduates to have the following qualities and skills:

 The Find an Expert website may also assist you to find an appropriate supervisor.